JavierSotillo/Helminth_lab/_pages/aboutwebsite.md

 permalink: /aboutwebsite.html
 ---

+# This website has been adapted from The Allan Lab web
+This website has been adapted from [The Allan Lab website](https://www.allanlab.org/).
+Please note that they released this code under the MIT license.
+Thanks Allan for making this code free and open!

 # Use this website as a template for your academic research group

 This website is powered by [Jekyll](https://jekyllrb.com) and uses some [Bootstrap](http://www.getbootstrap.com) and  [Bootswatch](http://www.bootswatch.com).
 We tried to make it simple yet adaptable, so that it is easy for you to re-use it for your purpose.